schwingle/owncloud-quickstart/index.md

 # Configure the ownCloud Server
 * * *
-During setup in the Installation Wizard, click __Storage and Database__ to set your data directory and database connection.
+During setup in the Installation Wizard, click __Storage and Database__ to set your data directory location and database connection.

 There are many additional server configuration options you can choose.
 See [Server Configuration](https://doc.owncloud.org/server/latest/admin_manual/configuration/server/) for more information.